Price Impact Under Heterogeneous Beliefs and Restricted Participation: Abstract

 \section{Abstract}

-We consider a market of financial securities with restricted participation, in which traders may not have access to the trade of all securities.
-The market is assumed thin: traders may influence the market and strategically trade against their price impacts.
-We prove existence and uniqueness of the equilibrium even when traders are heterogeneous with respect to their beliefs and risk tolerance.
-An efficient algorithm is provided to numerically obtain the equilibrium prices and allocations given market's inputs.
+We consider a financial market in which traders potentially face restrictions in trading some of the available securities.
+Traders are heterogeneous with respect to their beliefs and risk profiles, and the market is assumed thin: traders strategically trade against their price impacts.
+We prove existence and uniqueness of a corresponding equilibrium, and provide an efficient algorithm to numerically obtain the equilibrium prices and allocations given market's inputs.
+We find that restrictions may increase the market's welfare if traders have different views regarding the covariance matrix of securities returns.
+The latter heterogeneity regarding covariance matrix disagreement is essential in modelling; for instance, when traders agree on the covariance matrix, restricting participation in some securities for some traders leaves equilibrium prices unaltered in the unrestricted securities, a certainly undesirable model effect.